Understanding Heel Pain

 Heel pain on the bottom of the foot is most often caused by plantar fasciitis– also called “heel spur syndrome”.

 Heel pain on the back of the heel is most commonly caused by Achilles Tendonitis.

 Please click on the conditions below to see if that sounds like what you are experiencing.
 Remember that it is important to have your heel pain properly diagnosed in order to distinguish between all the possibilities and determine the underlying source of your heel pain.
 With a proper diagnosis most heel pain can be effectively treated.
 Please see our page on treatment options to learn what we do in the office to treat different conditions that cause heel pain.

 Heel Pain on the Bottom of the Foot

 Heel Pain on the Back of the Heel

 What shoes do we recommend?
 A common question I am asked.
 I do not recommend a specific shoe.
 I would rather teach you how to evaluate a shoe so you may find one with good support.
-Please see my you tube video on shoe selection.
-There is also a good list put out by the American Podiatric Medical Association on shoes/sandals.
-The link to their list — APMA shoes.
+Please see my YouYube video on shoe selection.

 To learn more or schedule an appointment contact the Neuhaus Foot and Ankle office at 615-220-8788 or at our toll-free number 888-713-0906.
-We have offices in Smyrna, Brentwood, Lebanon, and Hermitage, Tennessee.
-For information on other foot related issues you can visit the practice website at www.neufoot.com.
+We have offices in Nashville, Smyrna, Brentwood, Lebanon, Mt.
+Juliet, Waverly and Hermitage, TN.
+For information on other foot-related issues you can visit the practice website at www.neufoot.com.